ksysoev/deriv-api-bff/README.md

 - **Multi-Step Sequences**: Build complex workflows with multiple API requests.
 - **Extend Deriv API**: Integrate your own HTTP APIs seamlessly.
 - **Declarative API Creation**: Create new API calls in a declarative way without writing code.
+- **Passthrough for Deriv API**: All request that are not following format of BFF will be forwared to Deriv API as is

 ## Installation